Ali-Mikael/Pen-testing/h4-cert.md

 $ sudo apt install zaproxy
 $ zaproxy
 ```
+From this point on, there's two ways we can go about this.
+The first option i'm going to show now, and it's perferct if we just quickly want to test a website.

-ZAP [generates](<https://www.zaproxy.org/docs/desktop/addons/network/options/servercertificates/#generate>) a Root CA certificate for us, and we use it automatically by launching the browser through ZAP like so (2 birds 1 stone):
+ZAP actually [generates](<https://www.zaproxy.org/docs/desktop/addons/network/options/servercertificates/#generate>) a Root CA certificate for us.
+We automatically use it by launching the browser through ZAP like so:

 <img width="1635" height="1086" alt="2026-04-16-23:30:43" src="https://github.com/user-attachments/assets/13f686e1-11c5-4191-9d6d-67da36ef3af8" />